urbandrone/futils/readme_jsdoc.md

         operation: {map, prop} } = require('futils');
 ```

 With the help of the `map` function from **operation**, we can omit specifying the (cognitive) type of data we are working with.
-This helps us to not tie a function to a specific problem domain and therefor increases the chance for us to reuse it in other parts of our program.
+This helps us to not tie a function to a specific problem domain and therefor increase the chance for us to reuse it in other parts of our program.
 ```javascript
 // split :: String|Regex -> String -> Array String
 const split = curry((mark, str) => str.split(mark));